-The meaning of F1B is similar to F1, except the letter “B,” which stands for “Backcross.”
-Backcross simply means that an F1 dog is a backcross bred with a 100% (purebred) parent breed.
+The meaning of F1B is similar to F1, except for the letter “B,” which stands for “Backcross.”
+Backcross simply means that an F1 dog is a backcross bred with a 100% purebred parent.

 What Is a F1B Goldendoodle?

-A typical Goldendoodle breeder will always choose to breed an F1 Goldendoodle with a purebred 100% Poodle because of the hypoallergenic and non-shedding features they possess.
+However, a typical Goldendoodle breeder will always choose to breed an F1 Goldendoodle with a purebred 100% Poodle because of the hypoallergenic and non-shedding features it possesses.